 Temperature

-Haworthias like warmer temperatures in the summer but cool in the winter.
+Haworthias like warmer temperatures in the summer but prefer cooler temperatures in the winter.
 The natural cooler temperatures in an unheated room during the winter are perfect.
 However, Haworthias do not like being too cold.
-They do best in temperatures ranging from 75 to 90 °F (24 to 32 °C).
+They do best at temperatures between 75°F and 90°F (24°C and 32°C).
 Some species can survive a light frost for a short period, but it is best not to take chances.
-Most Haworthias are cold hardy down to USDA hardiness zone 10a, 30 °F (-1.1 °C).
+Most Haworthias are cold-hardy down to USDA hardiness zone 10a, with a minimum temperature of 30°F (-1.1°C).

 Pot Size

-Shallow pots are generally better than deep pots, but some Haworthias have large, thick roots that ask for a deeper pot.
+Shallow pots are generally better than deep ones, but some Haworthias have large, thick roots that need a deeper pot.
 Be sure that your container has at least one drain hole.

 General Care for Haworthia